elailai94/Introductory-Socket-Programming/README.md

 # Introductory Socket Programming
 ### About
 Jotto is written entirely in Java and builts on most UNIX-like operating systems (i.e.: Linux or Mac) and Windows.
+The client program

 ### Compilation
 ```Bash